OtterX

 • Volume gate on stops

-Discovering Claude changed the slope
+Claude Opus changed the slope

 Built with Figma + Claude Opus

-The current OtterX runs on Next.js with Solana + Jupiter integrations, deployed across Vercel (frontend) and Vultr (backend).
+Today OtterX runs on Next.js with Solana + Jupiter integrations, deployed across Vercel (frontend) and Vultr (backend).
 Designed in Figma, built end-to-end with Claude Opus as a coding partner.

 Disclaimer.
 OtterX is in active testing and is not yet a finished, audited product.
 Nothing on this page or inside the app is financial advice — on-chain markets are volatile and you can lose your entire bank in a single trade.
-Use at your own risk and only with capital you can afford to lose.
+Use at your own risk, and only with capital you can afford to lose.

 Next